Mike Fontaine

 1. 2024.
 Ovid.
 How to Get Over a Breakup: An Ancient Guide to Moving On.
 Princeton University Press.

-2. 2024 or 2025 (in press).
-Plutarch and Prudentius.
-How to Resist: An Ancient Guide to Coping with Pressure.
+2. 2025.
+Prudentius and Plutarch.
+How to Have Willpower: An Ancient Guide to Not Giving In.
 Princeton University Press.

 Latest Articles

-3. In press.
+2. 2024.
 Verba Genuina: Parole autentiche e parole “cheeky” in Plauto.”
+ClassicoContemporaneo.

 In the news